Real estate calculators and rental market data

 Houston, TX

 Most affordable major metro in Texas and famously the city with no zoning.
-Your rental comp could be next to a strip mall, a church, and a bar all at once.
-That's not a joke — it's why neighborhood-level rent data matters more here than almost anywhere.
+Your rental comp could be sandwiched between a strip mall, a church, and a bar.
+Neighborhood-level rent data matters more here than almost anywhere.

 22 zip codes